 Mobile design is not only about looking stylish and attracting users’ attention with vivid colors and fun illustrations.
 You’ve probably heard this statement many times before, and that’s for a reason — the convenient, user-centric, and innovative features are as important.

 But how do you make sure that your app’s design is not outdated neither in terms of style nor when it comes to UX?
-By being aware of the current trends and best practices.
-Let’s check out the top 10 mobile app UI/UX design trends for 2022 — forewarned is forearmed.
+By being aware of the current app design trends and best practices.
+Let’s check out the top 10 mobile app design trends for 2022 — forewarned is forearmed.

 What is more, emojis bring friendliness and lightness to the product.
 They communicate your brand as “easy-to-deal-with” and don’t bother the users with too much seriousness.
 When thinking about sprinkling an emoji here and there in your UI, remember about your application’s purpose and target audience.
 And, of course, don’t overuse this trend to keep your design unique.